 handling 8 bit video modes (have been so for a number of years, it's 2007 as

-this paragraph is written) so they are highly discouraged and having TimeDX
+this note is written) so they are highly discouraged and having TimeDX

 automatically pick one of them is stupid.
 And while the desktop video